ucsb-cs24/f19/_info/syllabus.md

 * Final Examination: 25%
 * Participation (i.e., iClickers): 2%

 I will drop the lowest two quizzes.
 For late labs and programming assignments, you will receive a 10% penalty for each day the lab/programming assignment is late (deadlines are strict, and it's considered a day late even if it's only late by 1 minute).
+There are no late submissions allowed for any extra credit assignments.

 ## Grade assignment policy